January 13, 2022

 At face value, this question doesn’t come across as the most taxing.
-You might be thinking, “We build homes in…”, or “We are a master plan community in…”, and that would be a great start.
+You might be thinking, “We build homes in…”, or “We are a master-planned community in…” and that would be a great start.
 But there’s more to this answer than you’d initially assume.

 Admittedly, that’s the hard part.
-But if great branding wasn’t on the other end of at least some insight, we’d see nothing but great brands.
+But if great branding wasn’t on the other end of at least some insight, we’d see nothing but fantastic brands.
 And that doesn’t quite describe the reality we’re in.
 Successful branding necessitates a compelling vision that inspires and elevates the company’s specific functions.

 For your “What”, the more descriptive and process-focused, the better.
 And remember, you can always revisit earlier steps as you continue to work through the rest.